urbit/urbit.org-reloaded/content/community/grants-and-bounties/comprehensive-local-server-and-mum-explanation-video.md

 Videos will be entertaining and engaging, not entirely dissimilar to voice messages posted on urbit-community.
 Reckon this will be a good way to allow people to very easily onboard onto the network.

 Granted star would be used to onboard friends, family and people from the easypeasymethod.org community (currently Discord server).

+## Milestones

+### Record, edit and upload all videos
+1 stars
+Upload all three videos to Youtube, post links in proposal updates.